idammi/coolapi/README.md

-# Cool API
+# Cool API (by Robert Grubb)

-**NOTE: DEVELOPMENT IN PROGRESS**

 A new PHP API framework that is simple and fast.
+I forked this repo for my private project.

 ## Installation